-Where violations of this Ordinance constitute an emergency situation resulting in an immediate threat to the health, or safety of the public, or will create increased problems or costs to the public for the provision of City services if not remedied immediately, the Planning Director or Director of Engineering, as applicable, may use the enforcement powers available under this Article without prior notice, but the Planning Director or Director of Engineering, as applicable, shall attempt to give notice simultaneously with beginning enforcement action.
+Where violations of this Ordinance constitute an emergency situation resulting in an immediate threat to the health, or safety of the public, or will create increased problems or costs to the public for the provision of City services if not remedied immediately, the Planning Director or Director of Engineering, as applicable, may use the enforcement powers available under this Article without prior notice, but the Planning Director or Director of Engineering, as applicable, may use the enforcement action.
 Notice may be provided to the property owner, to any other person who can be contacted and has an identifiable relationship to the violation and/or owner.